-If you find yourself the victim of domestic violence, you need to obtain legal advice in order to protect your position.
+If you find yourself the victim of domestic abuse, it is crucial to obtain legal advice in order to protect your position.
 At RLE Law we are there to guide you through the process, explain the various options open to you in order to make the best future for you and for your children.

 What we will need to know